-This course, designed as a research and/or studio workshop, allows students to pursue their own interdisciplinary projects.
+This course, designed as a research and/or studio workshop, allows students to create their own interdisciplinary projects.
 Students are encouraged to take thoughtful, creative risks in developing their ideas and themes.
-Those engaged in major long-term projects may continue with them during the second semester.